aaronsaray/slack-conversation-export/README.md

 ## Todo

+- [ ] Child bottlenecks from retrieve individual conversation don't hold up the parent conversation promise, but should
 - [ ] Better logging configuration for Winston
 - [ ] Separate out the package better so that people can use my downloading/parsing without having to write to a file
+- [ ] Handle rate limiting better (ie - making sure you can recover from it)
+- [ ] Handle errors better if the interwebs goes away for a bit
+- [ ] Figure out what to do if a failed download - delete it?
+- [ ] Investigate if I can use jekyll to build out the interface using data sources